owen-d/certbot-nginx/README.md

 - `DOMAINS` - space separated domains, i.e. "example.com www.example.com".
 Wildcards currently not supported as they require setting DNS records which is outside the scope of this tool.
 - `KEY_LENGTH` - 4096
 - `DRY_RUN` - use the letsencrypt staging servers
+- `RESOLVER` - resolver for nginx to use.
+Defaults to `127.0.0.11`. see [docker docs](https://docs.docker.com/v17.09/engine/userguide/networking/configure-dns/)

 ### exposed volumes